Jonas Gahr Støre: Energy

+In August, Støre and his government announced that they would allow electrification of the Melkøya power development plant, which would ensure that it could stay operational until 2040.
+Støre further argued that the measure would cut emissions by 850 000 tons.

+In late January 2025, he and energy minister Terje Aasland announced a new line of electricity actions.
+This included a fixed price, a VAT cut, scrapping plans for new overseas cables until 2029 and a rejection of one of the four EU directives, the latter of which was part of the reason coalition partner the Centre Party withdrew from government.

 Response to terrorism

-Following the Kongsberg attack a day before he assumed office, Støre and minister of justice Emilie Enger Mehl visited the city the day after, where they put down flowers in memory of the victims.
+Following the Kongsberg attack a day before he assumed office, Støre and then-Minister of Justice and Public Security Emilie Enger Mehl visited the city the day after, where they put down flowers in memory of the victims.
 Støre said that the visit was also intended to show solidarity with the people of Kongsberg.

 Following the 2022 Oslo shooting during the Pride Festival, Støre said that "we know that queer people are the targets of hate, threats and violence.
 The hate against trans people is particularly severe.
 We will not accept that in Norway."

-Foreign
+Foreign policy

 Støre and his government announced that they would send observers to a summit about a nuclear ban in Vienna in early 2022.
 By doing this, Norway would become the only NATO country to do so.
 The action was notably praised by ICAN Norway, with coordinator Tove Widskjold saying that Norway would send important signals to allied countries that nuclear weapons are unacceptable.
 The Conservative Party parliamentary leader Trond Helleland cast doubt on the action, saying: "The Conservatives are very skeptical of this.
 Norway should not have any solitude in NATO in relation to this treaty.
 I assume that the new government intends to show solidarity with the commitments in the NATO membership".
 When asked if they face an explanation issue, Støre said: "No. When you are an observer, you follow the discussions that take place in one of the areas where disarmament is discussed.
 Norway has extensive experience in being a driving force in nuclear disarmament."

+Asia

+Støre visited China in September 2024 to mark 70 years of diplomatic relations between Norway and China.
+He also met with President Xi Jinping and premier Li Qiang.
+He highlighted that China is important partner in trade, artificial intelligence and climate change, but also noted that it was important to secure Norwegian interests.
+He also showed doubts about reiterating the importance of human rights violations, citing when China cut diplomatic ties back in 2010, further arguing that restarting the countries' former relationship would be challenging.